kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

   consider_home: 120
 ```

 This small example illustrates how the "split" files work.
-In this case, we start with a "comment block" identifying the file followed by two (2) device tracker entries (`owntracks` and `nmap`).
-These files follow ["style 1"](/getting-started/devices/#style-2-list-each-device-separately) that is to say a fully left aligned leading entry (`- platform: owntracks`) followed by the parameter entries indented two (2) spaces.
+In this case, we start with a "comment block" identifying the file, followed by two device tracker entries (`owntracks` and `nmap`).
+These files follow ["style 1"](/getting-started/devices/#style-2-list-each-device-separately); that is to say, a fully left-aligned leading entry (`- platform: owntracks`) followed by the parameter entries indented two spaces.

 This (large) sensor configuration gives us another example: